joannabella/mandatory-uxdesign1/readme.md

-## First laboration in the UX-design course
+## First laboration in the UX-design course - A simple Material Design library
 ### Displaying a material design textfield, switch, checkbox and radio-buttons.